-For most resource topics, the Draft EIR/EIS used an existing conditions baseline (which was established based on publication of the Notice of Preparation in May 2016) for the analysis of the Millbrae Station area, including the Millbrae Station Design.
-However, the Draft EIR/EIS used a future conditions baseline for a few resource topics, including transportation and aesthetics and visual quality.
+For most resource topics, this Final EIR/EIS uses an existing conditions baseline (which was established based on publication of the Notice of Preparation in May 2016) for the analysis of the Millbrae Station area, including the Millbrae Station Design.
+However, the Final EIR/EIS uses a future conditions baseline for a few resource topics, including transportation and aesthetics and visual quality.

-Given several unique aspects and considerations described in this section, the analysis of the RSP Design Variant in this Revised/Supplemental Draft EIR/EIS uses a future conditions baseline.
+Given several unique aspects and considerations described in this section, the analysis of the RSP Design Variant in this Final EIR/EIS uses a future conditions baseline.
 Specifically, the analysis assumes the prior construction of a modified version of the previously approved Millbrae Serra Station Development in conjunction with a realigned California Drive, shifted slightly westward of its location in the approved vesting tentative map for that project.